-The Company's consolidated financial statements represent those of the parent company and its subsidiary as at December 31, 2019 and December 31, 2018.
-The Company's subsidiary has a reporting date of December 31.
+The Company's consolidated financial statements represent those of the parent company and its subsidiary as at December 31, 2020 and December 31, 2019.

 Intercompany transactions have been eliminated on consolidation.

 Foreign currency translations

 Foreign currency transactions are translated into the functional currency of each consolidated entity using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
 Exchange differences resulting from the settlement of such transactions and from the re-measurement of monetary items at year-end exchange rates are recognized in profit or loss whereas the Company's net investment in its foreign subsidiary is recognized in other comprehensive income.
 Non-monetary items measured at historical cost are translated using the exchange rates at the date of the transaction (not re-translated).
 Non-monetary items measured at fair value are translated using the exchange rates at the date when fair value was determined.